 All deals are the same in this respect.

-So, now I will let you in on the 12 steps I utilised to make that deal and many others like it happen, so that you can do the same....
+So, now I will let you in on the steps and philosophies that I utilised to make that deal and many others like it happen, so that you can do the same....